exe0cdc/ipython-d3networkx/README.md

+# ipython-d3networkx-psctb

+This is a modified version of ipython-d3networkx originally developed by Jonathan Frederic (jon.freder@gmail.com).
+The original can be found [here](https://github.com/jdfreder/ipython-d3networkx).

+This package is installed when installing PyscesToolbox as a git submodule and is not meant to be installed manually.

+The original readme follows below:

 # ipython-d3networkx

 An IPython notebook widget that uses D3.js and NetworkX to make really cool, interactive, force directed graphs.

 ## Installation

 In a terminal/commandline inside this directory, run

 ```
 pip install .
 ```

 For a development install, run

 ```
 pip install -e .